 But where did this attitude come from?
 It was not grounded in essential Christian thinking but in Christian thinking that had become captive to Greek philosophy.
 It was the abandonment of Greek philosophy that spawned the rise of modern science.

-Stark makes the case that the designation of “the Dark Ages” for the historical period in Europe from the fall Rome to the Renaissance is a hold over from Enlightenment propagandists who sought (successfully) to distance themselves from Christian influence.
+Stark makes the case that the designation of “the Dark Ages” for the historical period in Europe from the fall of Rome to the Renaissance is a holdover from Enlightenment propagandists who sought (successfully) to distance themselves from Christian influence.
 The reality is a very mixed picture wherein the Church was both the greatest catalyst and the greatest obstacle to the rise of the modern world.
 Stark writes:

 The decline of Rome did not interrupt the expansion of human knowledge any more than the “recovery” of Greek learning enabled this process to resume.
 Greek learning was a barrier to the rise of science!
 It did not lead to science among the Greeks or the Romans, and it stifled intellectual progress in Islam, where it was carefully preserved and studied.
 (7)

 Alfred W. Crosby’s fascinating book The Measure of Reality: Quantification and Western Society 1250-1600 shows that the activity of breaking reality down into measurable quanta preceded the rediscovery of Greek scholarship.
 This development would ultimately lead to modern science.
-The intellectual achievement that finally established modern science and took it beyond Greek accomplishments was the development of the scientific method as developed by such Enlightenment thinkers as Francis Bacon (1561-1623), Galileo Galilei (1564-1642) and Renee Des Carte (1596-1650).
-The simultaneous decline of the Church’s hold on the intellectual life of Europe and the rise of science grounded in the scientific method let loose a revolution that reverberates down to this day.
+The intellectual achievement that finally established modern science and took it beyond Greek accomplishments was the development of the scientific method as developed by such Enlightenment thinkers as Francis Bacon (1561-1623), Galileo Galilei (1564-1642), and Renee Des Carte (1596-1650).
+The simultaneous decline of the Church’s hold on the intellectual life of Europe and the rise of science grounded in the scientific method let loose a revolution that reverberates to this day.

 (1) William J. Bernstein, The Birth of Plenty: How the Prosperity of the Modern World was Created, New York: McGraw-Hill, 2004.